cboudereau/fpddd/README.md

   { Reference : Reference
     Qty : int
     Price : decimal }
-and ShoppingCart =
-  { Products : Product list }
-and Order =
+and ShoppingCart = ShoppingCart of Product list and Order =
   { Products : Product list
-    CreditCard : CreditCart }
+    CreditCard : CreditCard }
-and CreditCart = CreditCard of string and Reference = Reference of string
+and CreditCard = CreditCard of string and Reference = Reference of string
 ```